jacobcons/airstream-studio/README.md

 [https://www.airstreamstudio.uk/](https://www.airstreamstudio.uk/)

-Airstream studio's jekyll static site
+A static site built with Jekyll for Airstream Studio, a photo booth company.

 ## Todo
 - [x] Plan content and design, with client